 Innovation and Entrepreneurship

 I give talks and lead executive sessions on entrepreneurship, innovation, strategy and leadership.
-While I address many areas, there are several specific topics and talks I address most often – essentially my “greatest hits.”
+I have addressed hundreds of groups across a broad range of talks and working sessions, but there are several specific topics and areas of investigation where I focus most often.

-Here is a brief list of my most-requested talks and topics.
-Each talk is also explained in greater detail in the paragraphs that follow, including options for workshops:
+Here is a brief list of some of my most-requested talks and topics.
+Scroll further down the page for more detail, including options for workshops:

-- Gain a deeper understanding of the toolsets, skillsets and mindset of top entrepreneurs.
+- Gain a deeper understanding of the startup process and the entrepreneurs who drive it.
 What they do.
-How they do it.
+Tools they use.
 How they think.

 - How to successfully think and act like an entrepreneur in a large enterprise.
 Includes specific examples around strategy, key stakeholders, and effective execution.